yellow1cucumber/SharpUtilsPack/CONTRIBUTING.md

 - Provide a step-by-step description of the suggested enhancement in as many details as possible.
 - Provide specific examples to demonstrate the steps or point out the part of the library where the enhancement should be made.
 - Describe the current behavior and explain which behavior you expected to see instead and why.
-- Explain why this enhancement would be useful to most SharpUtils.Results users.
+- Explain why this enhancement would be useful to most YellowCucumber.Results users.

 ### Pull Requests